 People who get IT, shop for it at CDW.
 The company offers about 100,000 information technology products, including notebook and desktop computers, software, printers, servers, storage devices, networking tools, and accessories, under more than 1,000 brands.
 Top brands include Adobe, Apple, Cisco, Hewlett-Packard, Microsoft, VMware, among others.
 CDW operates a retail store at its corporate headquarters and manages an e-commerce site.
 Almost all of the company's sales come from public-sector clients and private businesses.
-Founded in 1984 as Computer Discount Warehouse, today CDW is owned by private equity firms Madison Dearborn Partners and Providence Equity Partners.
-The company went public in mid-2013.
+Founded in 1984 as Computer Discount Warehouse, CDW went public in mid-2013.
+Private equity firms Madison Dearborn Partners and Providence Equity Partners are its largest shareholders.

 CDW was hoping to raise $500 million with its IPO but walked away with $395 million.
 The computer seller will use the proceeds to service debt, to conclude ties with its owners, and for general corporate services.
 The company is counting on its recent strong performance (sales are up 25% since 2008) to draw investors to its IPO.
 This is its second IPO after being in private hands for six years.

 CDW has a Toronto-based subsidiary that markets computer products to customers across Canada.
 CDW Advanced Services, another subsidiary, provides customized engineering services along with hosting and data center services.
-Together, Canada and the Advance Services business contributed about $592 million (or 6%) to CDW's total 2012 sales.
 With growth of overall personal-computer shipments slowing, the services business is CDW's best hope for growth.

 The company serves 250,000 small, medium and large business, government, education. and healthcare customers via its own sales force and service delivery teams.